olifrost/olifrost.github.io/about.md

 ## Where are you from?
 I was born London but I'm currently [seeking citizenship in São Tomé](/blog/sao-tome-citizen/).

-## Do you have any qualifications
+## Do you have any qualifications?
-I studied Philosophy at UCL (Or at least it's metaphysically possible I did).
+I got a First in Philosophy from UCL.
+I was First in line at JobCentre+ too.

 ## When a shirt becomes a pyjama shirt can it ever go back?
 Only for short trips to the shops.

 ## Did you create this dope website with Wix?
 No, I traditionally hand-code all my work.

-## Who made that thing you posted?
-Usually I work alone, like Batman, or Frodo after a meltdown.
-However, if you'd like to make something together, it'd be great to hear from you.
+I also self-shoot, and [play all my own recorders](/recorda-boi).

 ## Will you do something for me?
 [Ask me](mailto:{{ site.author.email }}).
 As long as it's not weird…